D1G1TAL anthropophagy x ALGØRITHMIC cannibalism (2025)

-Somnex in Luminem is a live video-dance-sound-art performance featuring dancers whose movement and forms are abstracted to various degrees.
+Somnex in Luminem is a live video-dance with sound art performance featuring dancers whose movement and forms are abstracted to various degrees.
 The core concept is the play between dream and reality realized as a media conversation executed in space and time.
-This work was derived from my earlier theatrical performance art piece: We Hide Our Monsters Underneath Our Pillows.
-The story is based on conflict resolution in the realm of lucid dreaming, a safe place to deal with the duality of human nature including all its violent transgressions.
-An attempt to attain closure in the space of induced reality.
-The work is inspired by diverse sources, such as the Amerindian value of dreams; classics of literature: The Strange Case of Dr. Jekyll and Mr. Hyde, Steppenwolf; the ethical issues of transcranial cortex stimulation; and the tensions between the Apollonian and Dionysian philosophic principles.
+This work was derived from my earlier performance art piece: We Hide Our Monsters Underneath Our Pillows.
+The story is based on conflict resolution in the realm of lucid dreaming, a safe place to deal with the duality of human nature including all its transgressions.

 Somnex in Luminem was initially developed in New York City in 2008 with participation of dancers from New York Metropolitan Opera and Flexicurve Dance Company.